Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example

 Given the ABM model described in Section \ref{sec:Model} in the main text, we generated trajectories at 18 equidistant values of $\sigma \in [0.5,2.2]$ \cite{zagli2023dimension}.
 For each value of $\sigma$ we sampled 100 trajectories for different initial conditions (agents' distribution) drawn from the Pearson distribution (implemented in Matlab) with prescribed mean, standard deviation, skewness, and kurtosis.
 The values for the mean, standard deviation, skewness, and kurtosis were chosen randomly from a prescribed grid of equidistant points: The mean was chosen from the range $[-2.0, 2.0]$, with increments of $0.2$.
 The standard deviation was selected from the range $[0.0,2.0]$, with increments of $0.1$.
 The skewness was chosen from the range $[-2.0,2.0]$, with increments of $0.2$ and the kurtosis was selected from the range $[0.0,15]$, with increments of $0.72$.
 This scheme ensured a dense sampling both, in parameter and state space.

 The integration time of the ABM, containing $N=12,000$ agents, was set to $t_f=10$ with a time-step $dt=0.005$.
 Data were collected every five snapshots which led to a total of $400$ snapshots per trajectory.
-Therefore, for a single value of the parameter, the total number of initial data is $N=40,000$ ($400 \times 100$) while for multiple values of the parameter $N=720,000$ ($400 \times 100 \times 18$).
+Therefore, for a single value of the parameter, the total number of initial data is $n=40,000$ ($400 \times 100$) while for multiple values of the parameter $n=720,000$ ($400 \times 100 \times 18$).
 Note that a number of trajectories explodes and thus, are omitted from any further computations.

 An additional preprocessing step was applied to the data before the Diffusion Maps computation that includes discarding a short transient $t_{cut}$ for each trajectory.
 This ensures that the fast transients have decayed and the collected data contains only the long-term dynamics (that live on the slow manifold).
 When dealing with multiple parameter values we chose $t_{cut}=1$ while for a single value of the parameter $\sigma=1$ we choose $t_{cut} = 0.5$ to make sure that enough transients are close to the unstable steady state, otherwise, the manifold would appear as two clusters.
-As a test set, we sampled trajectories for three values of $\sigma = (1.11,1.75,2.25)$, not included in the training set.
-Those trajectories allowed for evaluating the performance of the ODE.
+As a test set, we sampled nine trajectories for each of the seven values of $\sigma = \{0.57, 0.85, 1.11, 1.75, 1.9, 2.06, 2.25 \}$ not included in the training set.
+The selection of these test values was made to validate the predictions of our Euler neural network for dynamics before and after the bifurcation.